mozilla/treeherder/docs/submitting_data.rst

 ---------------

 Job collections can contain test results from any kind of test.
-The `revision_hash` provided should match the associated `revision_hash` in the resultset structure.
+The `revision` provided should match the associated `revision` in the resultset structure.
+The `revision` is the top-most revision in the push.
 The `job_guid` provided can be any unique string of 50 characters at most.
 A job collection has the following data structure.

 .. code-block:: python